 Arete is a nonprofit that helps economically disadvantaged children reach their highest potential through educational opportunity.
-Since 2010, Arete has awarded over 7,000 K-12 scholarships to students in 10 states.
+Since 2010, Arete has awarded more than 18,000 K-12 scholarships worth nearly $87 million.
 Scholarships are funded primarily by budget-favorable tax credit programs.

 Is this for real?
 An individual or corporation can redirect 100% of its state tax liability to K-12 education?

 That’s right.
 The Louisiana Tuition Donation Credit (TDC) Program allows donors to receive a 95% state tax credit for approved contributions to Arete Scholars.
 In turn, Arete awards need-based K-12 scholarships to Louisiana children.

 The portion of the donation not eligible for a state tax credit may also be eligible for a charitable federal tax deduction.